-IDP Generic virus is the detection that is detected by an Identity Protection detection component of the antivirus and it is a generalized file that gets detected.
+IDP Generic virus is the threat that is detected by an Identity Protection detection component of the antivirus and it is a generalized file that gets detected.
 The files in one’s system will be flagged by this whenever the file does something identical to malware that triggers the flag.

 Introduction to IDP Generic Virus